-DataLinker is one of three agricultural data initiatives aimed at helping farmers and others to simplify and streamline how they capture and share data.
+DataLinker is one of three agricultural data initiatives designed to help farmers and others to simplify and streamline how they capture and share data.
 These initiatives are:

-- Farm Data Standards provide a common vocabulary for product developers and those seeking to interchange data; and
+- Farm Data Standards provide a common vocabulary for product developers and those seeking to interchange data.

 Increased innovation and better decisions through effective use of data will benefit the industry as a whole.